-In managing the ports and waterways, Gippsland Ports works closely with Transport Safety Victoria, Victorian Water Police, Coast Guards and authorities and organisations such as the Shires of East Gippsland, Wellington, South Gippsland and Bass Coast, State Government via the Department of Economic Development, Jobs, Transport and Local Infrastructure and the Department of Environment Land Water and Planning, Environment Protection Authority, Parks Victoria, and the Gippsland Coastal Board.
+In managing the ports and waterways, Gippsland Ports works closely with Transport Safety Victoria, Victorian Water Police, Coast Guards and authorities and organisations such as the Shires of East Gippsland, Wellington, South Gippsland and Bass Coast; Catchment Managment Authorities and State Government via the Department of Transport and Planning, Department of Energy, Environment and Climate Action, Environment Protection Authority, and Parks Victoria.
 Gippsland Ports also liaises closely with the Commonwealth Department of Climate Change, Energy, the Environment and Water.

 Regulation and Compliance

 Gippsland Ports employs Marine Officers who are Authorised under the Port Management Act 1995 and the Marine Safety Act 2010, to ensure the safe and efficient operation of waters under Gippsland Ports’ management.
 Authorised officers conduct regular waterway patrols with particular emphasis on compliance with Set Aside determinations and adherence to waterway rules.